- The Sims 4 was a hugely popular life simulation game when it was released in 2014.

 - All Control Panel items should be displayed.
 Find Intel Graphics and Media and click it.

 - Click on Power, and change the Power Setting to Maximum Performance.

 - Click Apply to save the changes.

-Solution 10 – Launch the game in compatibility mode
+10. Launch the game in compatibility mode

-- Check Run this program in compatibility mode for and select older version of Windows.
+- Go to the Compatibility tab, check Run this program in compatibility mode for and select Run this program as administrator.

 - Click Apply and then OK.

 - Click the View tab in File Explorer and check Hidden items.